vishvAsa/kalpAntaram/kANe/v4/1_pAtaka_prAyashchitta_karmavipAka/05_Names_of_All_prAyashchittas.md

 [Vol.

 out and hollowed.
 Some passages from Baud, who is probably the oldest of the three authors may be set out here.
 331 "Now if a man feels his conscience heavy with bad actions committed by himself, let him boil for himself, when the stars have risen, a handful of barley and prepare gruel with that.
-Let him not perform (the Vaišvadeva) offering with (a part of) that nor a
+Let him not perform (the Vaiśvadeva) offering with (a part of) that nor a

 Bali.
 332 offering.
 Let him consecrate the barley before it has been placed on fire, when it is being boiled and after it has been boiled with the following mantras thou art barley, the king of grains, thou art sacred to Varuna and mixed with honey, the sages have declared thee to be an expeller of all sins and a means of purification.
 Then there are five verses more invoking the barley grains to purify the performer from all sins whether due to deeds, words, or thoughts, to destroy distress and evil fortune, to free him from the food of ganas (guilds or multitudes of men), harlots, Sudras, or food offered at sraddhas by persons in impurity due to birth or death, food of a thief, food at navasrāddha (i. e. on 1st, 3rd, 5th, 7th, 9th, 11th days after death) or from dreadful mortal sins or from guilt against children and guilt due to serving in a royal court, from sin of stealing gold, sin of the violation of a vrata or sacrificing for an unworthy person and sin of speaking ill of brāhmaṇas.
 Then Baud. proceeds “while the barley is being boiled he should guard it and recite Adoration to Rudra, lord of created beings; pacified